-The Early Childhood Education and Administration department offers a comprehensive career program for students interested in working with young children.
+The Early Childhood Education and Administration Associate in Science Degree The Early Childhood Education and Administration department offers a comprehensive career program for students interested in working with young children.
 The program will prepare students for Department of Early Education and Care (EEC) certification as Lead Teacher and, after six months of work experience, as a Director in a child care setting.
 The curriculum is designed to meet the standards of the National Association for the Education of Young Children (NAEYC).

 Formal instruction is integrated with fieldwork in the form of a supervised practicum experience.
 The opportunity to observe and work in early childhood facilities will support course work, as well as fulfill EEC employment requirements.
-Admission to the Child Care Program, however, does not ensure a practicum placement.
+Admission to the Early Childhood Education and Administration Program, however, does not ensure a practicum placement.